vuex-orm/vuex-orm/docs/getting-started.md

 See how `posts` and `users` decoupled from each other.
 This is what it means for "normalizing" the data.

-## Accessing the Data
+## Retrieving Data From Vuex Store

-To access data, you may just access the store state directly as usual.
+To retrieve data, you may just access the store state directly as usual.

 ```js
 store.state.entities.posts.data[1].title // <- 'Hello, world!'